MODERN SLAVERY STATEMENT

 LEGAL AND REGULATORY PURPOSE OF THIS STATEMENT

 This Statement is made with specific regard to the obligations arising under section 54(1) of the UK’s Modern Slavery Act 2015.
-Accordingly, this Statement should be considered to constitute the Modern Slavery Statement for TRC for its current financial year 2020/21 (which ends 31 December 2020) until such time as it is modified or amended.
+Accordingly, this Statement should be considered to constitute the Modern Slavery Statement for TRC for its financial year,1 January 2022 to 31 December 2022 and until such time as it is modified or amended.
 Such modifications or amendments will be communicated to all new and existing employees.